Kamie Crawford: Television Hosting

 Throughout 2018, she served as part of a panel of rotating hosts for the second part of season 7 of the television series Catfish, along with singer Elle King, basketball player Nick Young, actress Kimiko Glenn, model Slick Woods and football player Justin Combs, after Max Joseph's departure from the series.
 In 2019, she became the permanent co-host of the MTV series.
 On October 3, 2024, she announced her departure from the show after six years.

 She also hosted the reunion episode of Issa Rae's reality show Sweet Life: Los Angeles.
 In 2022, Crawford inked an overall deal with MTV Entertainment Studios in January and has since been named as the host of Paramount+'s Are You the One? and MTV's Ex on the Beach.

 Podcast

 In September 2021, Crawford launched her relationship advice podcast, “Relationsh*t with Kamie Crawford”.
 It has been named One of the 17 Best Podcasts for Women by Women by The Today Show.
 In 2024, Crawford was featured in the LA Woman issue of Los Angeles Magazine.

 Personal life

 Crawford is the daughter of Victor and Carla Crawford and is the oldest of six girls, Milan, Victoria, Karynton, and twins, Kenadi and Kendal.
-In late September 2025, Crawford got engaged to her longtime partner who she was dating since 2022.
+In late September 2025, Crawford got engaged to her longtime partner Xavier Champagne.
+In August 2026, she and Champagne married.